timur-harin/Sum24FlutterCourse/lib/templates/lab7/README.md

 ## Docker

-Add needed lines for exsists Dockerfile as linux container for web app
+Add needed lines for exsists Dockerfile as linux container for web app -- done